 Section 7

 The Chapter shall, subject to budget approval, provided financial assistance for the Chapter Commander to attend the National DAV Convention as a Chapter delegate.
-A cash advance, not to exceed $x,xxx.xx is authorized.
+A cash advance, not to exceed $1000.00 is authorized.
 Receipts and a fully executed Chapter Expense Voucher shall be provided by the delegate to support all expenditures and excess monies shall be returned to the Chapter Treasurer within fifteen (15) days after the close of the National Convention.
 Authorized expenses include travel, lodging, registration fees and a per diem as authorized by the Chapter.
-In the event the Chapter Commander cannot attend, the official attendee shall be the Senior Vice Commander, 1st Junior Vice Commander, 2nd Junior Vice Commander, Treasurer, Chaplain, or Department Executive Committeeman, in that order.
+In the event the Chapter Commander cannot attend, the official attendee shall be the Senior Vice Commander, Junior Vice Commander, Treasurer, Chaplain, or Department Executive Committeeman, in that order.
 In circumstances where none of the Chapter elected officers are able to attend as the official representative of Chapter 10; the Commander, with the approval of the Chapter, may appoint any member in good standing to represent the Chapter at the National Convention.

 Section 8

 The Chapter shall, subject to budget approval, provide financial assistance for the Chapter Commander to attend the Department of Virginia Convention.
 Receipts and a fully executed Chapter Expense Voucher shall be provided by the delegate to support the expenditures within fifteen (15) days after the close of the National Convention.
 Authorized expenses include travel, lodging, registration fees and a per diem as authorized by the Chapter.
-In the event the Chapter Commander cannot attend, the official attendee shall be the Senior Vice Commander, 1st Junior Vice Commander, 2nd Junior Vice Commander, Treasurer, Chaplain, in that order.
+In the event the Chapter Commander cannot attend, the official attendee shall be the Senior Vice Commander, Junior Vice Commander, Treasurer, Chaplain, in that order.
 In circumstances where none of the aforementioned elected officers are able to attend as the official representative of Chapter 10; the Commander, with the approval of the Chapter, may appoint any member in good standing to represent the Chapter at the Department of Virginia Convention.

 Section 9